hackclub/asia-blog/public/content/articles/learningprogramminglanguage/README.md

 ## Conclusion

 These were some important points that I consider might help you on your journey to learn a programming language/framework.
-I hope you find them helpful in your developer!
+I hope you find them helpful in your developer journey!